Skip to main content

 Key Design Decisions

-1. Run Isolation: Each ETL run writes to a unique run_id path to prevent data corruption during retries
+1. Run Isolation: Each ETL run writes to a unique run_id path to prevent data corruption during retries (see Data Lake Architecture - Run Isolation)

-2. Metadata Enrichment: All rows receive tracking metadata (row_hash, source_file_id, attempt_count, ingestion_timestamp) for loop prevention
+2. Metadata Enrichment: All rows receive tracking metadata (row_hash, source_file_id, attempt_count, ingestion_timestamp) for loop prevention and traceability

-3. Loop Prevention: TransactionID deduplication (Silver layer scan), duplicate detection in quarantine history, attempt limits (max 3), and circuit breaker (>100 same errors/hour) prevent infinite retry loops
+3. Loop Prevention: TransactionID deduplication (Silver layer scan), duplicate detection in quarantine history, attempt limits (max 3 attempts: attempt_count 0, 1, 2 allowed; attempt_count >= 3 condemned), and circuit breaker (>100 same errors/hour) prevent infinite retry loops

-4. Partitioning: Valid data partitioned by year and month for query performance
+4. Partitioning: Valid data partitioned by year and month for query performance (see Partitioning Strategy)

-5. Quarantine: Invalid rows are never dropped; they're preserved in quarantine with error details and retry tracking
+5. Quarantine: Invalid rows are never dropped; they're preserved in quarantine with error details and retry tracking (for rationale on error handling layers, see Design Decisions)

-6. Condemned Layer: Rows exceeding max attempts (≤3 retries allowed, condemned after 3rd failure) or exact duplicates are moved to condemned layer (no automatic retries).
-Human review and approval required before reprocessing or deletion.
+6. Condemned Layer: Rows exceeding max attempts (max 3 attempts: attempt_count 0, 1, 2 allowed; attempt_count >= 3 condemned) or exact duplicates are moved to condemned layer (no automatic retries).
+Human review and approval required before reprocessing or deletion (see Governance Workflows).

-7. Idempotency: Run isolation via run_id ensures safe reruns without overwriting previous outputs
+7. Idempotency: Run isolation via run_id ensures safe reruns without overwriting previous outputs (see Traceability Design)

-8. Metadata: All runs include _SUCCESS marker with metrics for monitoring and lineage
+8. Metadata: All runs include _SUCCESS marker with metrics for monitoring and lineage (see Data Lake Architecture - Safe Publishing)

 Key Components